 It’s important to understand what metrics you are trying to improve, how to measure them, and how to properly interpret the data.
 How does seasonality affect your data?
 Is there bias in your data or interpretation thereof?

 While data analytics can come off as an intimidating or daunting skill to build up, I have found that there is a steep learning curve once you get started.
 It also doesn’t have to take years or a full bachelor's degree to set up a strong data analytics foundation.
-Some data analytic bootcamps can already set you up for success within weeks.
+Some data analytics bootcamps can already set you up for success within weeks.

 Some personal productivity tips